-University College is responsible for the delivery of offcampus, out-of-state educational programs.
-The college is comprised of geographic regions with over 60 branches and teaching sites located in 12 countries and 16 states.
-The branches and sites are in metropolitan areas on or near military installations, and serving military and civilian students around the world.
+Global Campus is responsible for the delivery of off-campus, out-of-state educational programs.
+Global Campus is comprised of geographic regions with over 60 branches and teaching sites located in 12 countries and 16 states and eCampus.
+The branches and sites are in metropolitan areas on or near military installations, and serve military and civilian students around the world.

-University College academic programs and course offerings are the responsibility of the deans of the academic colleges, academic department, and appropriate University College personnel.
-Troy University faculty and administrative oversight functions include, but are not limited to, academic oversight and control, new site approval, monitoring institution effectiveness, faculty selection, certification, evaluation and graduate faculty status determination.
-The administration of University College is the responsibility of the Vice Chancellor, University College.
+Global Campus academic programs and course offerings are the responsibility of the deans of the academic colleges, academic department, and appropriate Global Campus personnel.
+Troy University faculty and administrative oversight functions include, but are not limited to, academic oversight and control, new site approval, monitoring institutional effectiveness, faculty selection, certification, evaluation and graduate faculty status determination.
+The administration of Global Campus is the responsibility of the Vice Chancellor, Global Campus.

 All student services functions are monitored from the Troy campus.
-Student service reviews include, yet are not limited to, admission activities, maintaining the official academic records, providing transcripts, and issuing degrees for all students enrolled in the component units of University College sites.
+Student service reviews include, yet are not limited to, admission activities, maintaining the official academic records, providing transcripts, and issuing degrees for all students enrolled in the component units of Global Campus sites.

-All of the degree programs offered at University College sites or branch campuses are approved programs in the Graduate Catalog; however, not all degree programs are offered at every location.
+All of the degree programs offered at Global Campus sites or branch campuses are approved programs in the Graduate Catalog; however, not all degree programs are offered at every location.